About Grouped OCNs

 See the table for details about the global and local title-level fields available for editing:

 |Location in the UI||Editable field in global titles||Global tab: Edits applied globally||Local tab: Edits applied locally||In KBART|

 |Journal: Volume & issue numbers||X||num_first_vol_online; num_first_issue_online; num_last_vol_online; num_last_issue_online|

 ISSN or ISBN

 eISSN or Other ISBNs

-Public Note; Staff Note; Coverage Note; Location
+Title Note; Staff Note; Coverage Note; Location Note

 |Title Linking accordion||Override Link Scheme||X||oclc_linkscheme|